sapnasb/python-programs/README.md

 6. datetime_timestamp : This program prints both datetime and timestamp.
 7. heart : This program draws a heart and colors it in red.
 8. Roll_A_Dice : This program creates a roll button that randomly generates a dice number from 1 to 6 similar to a rolling of a dice.
+9. qrcode : This program creates a qr code and can decode the qr code too. #png image attached with same name